laurentperrinet/Perrinet20PredictiveProcessing/README.md

 naturalistic constraints faced by the visual system.
 Indeed, the central nervous system has to contend with axonal delays, both at the sensory and the motor levels.
-For instance, in the human visuo-oculomotor system, it takes approximately $\tau_s=50 ms$ for the retinal image to reach the visual areas implicated in motion detection, and a further
-$\tau_m = 50 ms$ to reach the oculomotor muscles and actually realize action.
+For instance, in the human visuo-oculomotor system, it takes approximately 50 ms for the retinal image to reach the visual areas implicated in motion detection, and a further 50 ms to reach the oculomotor muscles and actually realize action.
 One challenge for modeling is to understand eye movements using AI as a problem of optimal motor control under axonal delays.
-Let's take the example of a tennis player trying to intercept a passing-shot ball at a (conservative) speed of $20 m/s$.
-The position sensed on the retinal space corresponds to the instant when its image formed on the photoreceptors of the retina and reaches our hypothetical motion perception area behind: At this instant, the sensed physical position is in fact lagging $1 m$ behind, that is, approximately at a significative eccentricity of $45$ degrees.
-However, the position at the moment of emitting the motor command will be also $45$ degrees *ahead* of its present physical position in visual space.
+Let's take the example of a tennis player trying to intercept a passing-shot ball at a (conservative) speed of 20 m/s.
+The position sensed on the retinal space corresponds to the instant when its image formed on the photoreceptors of the retina and reaches our hypothetical motion perception area
+behind: At this instant, the sensed physical position is in fact lagging 1 meter behind, that is, approximately at a significative eccentricity of 45 degrees.
+However, the position at the moment of emitting the motor command will be also 45 degrees *ahead* of its present physical position in visual space.
 As a consequence, note that if the player's gaze is directed to the ball at its **present** position, it is in anticipatory fashion of the position of the ball during the (counterfactual) transport of this position during the sensory delay.
 Alternatively, optimal control may direct action (future motion of the eye) to the expected position when motor commands reach the periphery (muscles).
 Such an example illustrates that even with such a small delay, the visual system is faced with ambiguous choices.
 This ambiguity is obviously an interesting challenge for modeling predictive processing in the visual system.

 Extending the modeling framework of [@Adams12] for SPEM, it was observed in [@PerrinetAdamsFriston14] that representing hidden states in